jpdaigle/pg_global_kv/README.md

 * Replicationd should clean up nulls/deletes.
 * Rethink schema naming conventions in PL/pgSQL.
 Choices don't feel very consistent.
 * Dynamic throttling of replication, (see the sleep in `ReplicationTask.java`)
+* Log4j doesn't have an actual config.
+Better logging is generally needed.